Begun Summer 2021, ongoing.

 View the catalog of books passing through the Summer Library, here (where you can also visit our permanent collections).

 please follow the link for details on each intervention

 July 30 - August 13

 The Little Free Library started as a one square foot box with a dozen books and soon grew into a five hundred square foot storefront by the side of Route 41, a few miles north of our main site.
-Now three years old, it has seen thousands of books come and go, from those donated by local residents, to many mailed in from around the globe.
+Since opening day in 2018, it has seen thousands of books come and go, from those donated by local residents, to many mailed in from around the globe.

-Here we take some time to reflect on the shape shifting nature of this collection, which can seem to have a tidal quality: books flow in and out, sometimes sitting on the shelves for years, sometimes zipping back out the door in days, or even hours.
+With this project we take time to reflect on the shape shifting nature of this collection, which can seem to have a tidal quality: books flow in and out, sometimes sitting on the shelves for years, sometimes zipping back out the door in days, or even hours.

-Here at our primary exhibition space, this temporary extension functions as a little free library, and at the same time is a place for thinking about informal librarianships in little free libraries everywhere, and about the particular ebb and flow of books in our locale.
+At our primary exhibition space, the Summer Library project extension functions as a little free library, and at the same time is a place for thinking about informal librarianships in little free libraries everywhere, and about the particular ebb and flow of books in our locale.

 Join us as we catalogue the weather of the library over time.